Managed Backup as a Service: The UK MSP Guide for 2026

 It's easy for this to slip.
 The software gets installed, a schedule gets set, and it gets assumed it's running.
 Backup can quietly fail for weeks or months without anyone noticing — until a client calls asking for a file that turns out not to exist anywhere.

-Backup has some of the best characteristics of any managed service line item.
+Managed backup as a service has some of the best characteristics of any MSP service line.
 The monthly fee is predictable.
 Usage grows steadily as clients add devices and data.
 Churn is extremely low — clients don't cancel backup, especially after they've had a scare.
 And the conversation to sell it is short, because the risk of not having it is obvious.

 Compare that to something like cybersecurity awareness training, where you're selling against human behaviour and the ROI is hard to demonstrate.
 Backup sells itself.
 Every client has experienced data loss at some point, or knows someone who has.

 The margins are solid too.
-A well-structured backup service with per-device pricing can run at 50–60% gross margin once the platform costs are covered.
+A well-structured managed backup service with per-device pricing can run at 50–60% gross margin once the platform costs are covered.
 At 30 clients paying £150 a month each, that's £4,500 monthly recurring revenue from one service line, most of which drops straight to gross profit.

 A properly packaged managed backup service should cover at minimum: